 3.18.1 The proposed policy on design quality is examined in this section against the sustainability objectives to establish the policy's sustainability performance and identify potential improvements to strengthen its sustainability credentials.
-The specific policy commitments are highlighted in bold below with changes introduced for the Submission draft Local Plan highlighted in red.
-Justification for the policy is presented in the Draft Local Plan.
+There was no change made to this policy for the Submission draft Local Plan or with the Proposed Modifications following the EIP beyond an update to reflect the new Building for Life scheme.
+This has not affected the appraisal or changed the recommendations for mitigation and enhancement.
+Justification for the policy is presented in the Submission draft Local Plan.